PHI-base/phi4pipeline/src/phi4pipeline/metadata/readme_template.md

 Each entry in PHI-base is curated by domain experts and is supported by strong experimental evidence, as well as references to the literature in which the original experiments are described.
-Each gene has a detailed description of the predicted protein’s function during the host infection process.
+Each gene has a detailed description of the predicted protein's function during the host infection process.
 To facilitate data interoperability, we have annotated genes using controlled vocabularies and links to external sources (UniProt, Gene Ontology, Enzyme Commission, NCBI Taxonomy, EMBL,